taherimo/kludo/README.md

 *  -diffparamx (Diffusion parameter X; Default: depends to kernel type)
 *  -diffparamy (Diffusion parameter Y; Default: 1)

 Three of the arguments are mandatory: -pdb, -chainid and -dssppath.
 If you don't pass values to the rest of arguments, default values are utilized.
 Values of the arguments -diffparamx and -diffparamy should be passed simultaneously.
-The parameters diffparamx and diffparamy are coefficient (x) and exponent (y) of node count (n), respectively, which determine the diffusion parameter, t, for each kernel (t=xn^y).
-Moreover the user can choose the Kernel type from following options:
+These are coefficient (x) and exponent (y) of node count (n), respectively, which determine the diffusion parameter, t, for each kernel (t=xn^y).

+Also users can choose the Kernel type from following options:
 * lap-exp-diff (Laplacian Exponential Diffusion Kernel; Default value of diffparamx: 0.0105)
 * markov-diff (Markov Diffusion Kernel; Default value of diffparamx: 0.1024)
 * reg-lap-diff (Regularized Laplacian Diffusion Kernel; Default value of diffparamx: 0.05)